longhorn/website/content/docs/1.8.0/important-notes/_index.md

 ### Install/Upgrade with Helm Controller
 Longhorn also supports installation or upgrade via the HelmChart controller built into RKE2 and K3s.
 It allows management in a CRD YAML chart of most of the options that would normally be passed to the `helm` command-line tool.
 For more details on how it works, see [Install with Helm Controller](../deploy/install/install-with-helm-controller).

+### Automatic Expansion of RWX Volumes
+In v1.8.0, Longhorn supports fully automatic online expansion of RWX volumes.
+There is no need to scale down the workload or apply manual commands.
+Full details are in [RWX Volume](../nodes-and-volumes/volumes/expansion/#rwx-volume)

 ## Resilience